I crushed it this year.

 Let’s get into it.

-I started off by saying that I crushed it this year — so I have a bit to write in this section (talk about first world problems).
+I started off by saying that I crushed it this year -- so I have a bit to write in this section (talk about first world problems).

 Far and away the biggest life change this year was a change I’ve been waiting to make for a while.